1xbet 1xbet plinko Tigrinho

 Technology for car data customization

-• Compression equipment: Use Tools such as Tinypng, ImageOptim or “Save for the Internet” feature in Photoshop to reduce image file sizes without losing quality.
+• Compression tools: Tinypng, ImageOptim, and Photoshop’s “Save for the Internet” feature reduce image file sizes without compromising quality.

-• Suitable file format: Select the correct format for your photos.
-JPEG is ideal for images, PNG for images that require transparency, and webpi for balance between quality and size.
+• Photo file format: Choose the right format.
+JPEG is best for images, PNG for transparency, and webpi for quality and size.

 Video and other media

-• Optimize Video Files: Compressing video files using a tool such as Handbreak and select the right codec (eg H.264 or VP9).
-Consider using adaptive streaming techniques such as HLS or Dash.
+• Optimize Video Files: Use Handbreak to compress and choose the right codec (H.264 or VP9).
+Try adaptive streaming like HLS or Dash.

 By customizing images and media, you can market the performance of the site, reduce the side loading time and create a smooth just -up for the visitors.